TanStack/router/docs/src/pages/guides/routes.md

 ## What is a route?

 A React Location route is just an **object**.
-The `path` property can be used to define the path of the route it should match.
-Every property of the `Route` type is optional, but clearly recommended for varying circumstances.
-Here's the simplest use-case, path matching!
+The `path` defines the path of the route it should match.
+Every property of the `Route` type is optional but clearly recommended for varying circumstances.
+Here's the simplest use-case for path matching!

 ```tsx
 const routes = [